Skip to main content

 After the batch above you can use bg-surface, bg-surface-high, text-text, bg-accent, bg-overlay, etc. immediately.

-If your design system uses different class names (e.g. on-surface instead of text, or the nested surface: { DEFAULT, high } form from earlier in this page), edit config.cjs after running the commands — overriding one mapping is one keystroke; typing the whole structure from scratch is many.
+If your design system uses different class names, such as on-surface instead of text, or the nested surface: { DEFAULT, high } form from earlier in this page, edit config.cjs after running the commands.
+Adjusting one generated mapping is faster than typing the whole structure from scratch.

 Smart in-place updates

-If a --single name matches an existing palette shade — e.g. pt semantic --single '#000' amazon500 while palette amazon exists — the entry is updated in place in the JSON (preserving its position) and config.cjs is left untouched.
-The palette already maps to that key, so the operation is interpreted as "edit one shade", not "create a duplicate top-level color".
+If a --single name matches an existing palette shade, the entry is updated in place in the JSON and config.cjs is left untouched.
+For example, pt semantic --single '#000' amazon500 edits the existing amazon500 shade when the amazon palette already exists.
+The palette already maps to that key, so PurgeTSS treats the command as "edit one shade" instead of "create a duplicate top-level color".

 Re-running replaces the family

-Re-running on the same family fully replaces it: prior keys (the bare name plus the 11 shade keys) are stripped before the new entries are written.
-Other palettes and manually-defined entries (textSecondaryColor, etc.) survive untouched.
-Switching between palette and single forms works cleanly — no orphans.
+Re-running on the same family replaces it.
+Prior keys, including the bare name and the 11 shade keys, are removed before the new entries are written.
+Other palettes and manually-defined entries such as textSecondaryColor stay untouched.
+Switching between palette and single forms does not leave orphaned keys.

 Alpha details

-Alpha follows the Titanium spec exactly: range 0.0–100.0, stored as a string, wrapped per-mode as { color, alpha }.
+Alpha follows the Titanium spec: range 0.0–100.0, stored as a string, wrapped per-mode as { color, alpha }.
 Without --alpha, values stay as bare hex strings.
 Out-of-range values are rejected before any file is written.